xataio/client-ts/cli/README.md

 ## Installation

-Our CLI is distributed both as an **[npm](https://www.npmjs.com/package/@xata.io/cli) package** for developers who work with Node.js, and a **cross-platform binary** for those who don't.
-Below, you'll find commands that you can copy and paste into your platform's shell that will help you install the CLI on your specific platform.
+Our CLI is distributed as an **[npm](https://www.npmjs.com/package/@xata.io/cli) package** and can be installed using npm if you've got [Node.js](https://nodejs.org/) installed.
+We will publish a more universal binary for Windows, macOS and Linux in the near future.

 ![Installing the Xata CLI](/screenshots/CliInstall.gif)